 Vaughn College supports a variety of student organizations.
 Activities are moderated by members of the faculty and staff.
-Each club is assigned an advisor to ensure that the club and its administrator remain aligned with the mission and vision of the student organization.
+Each club is assigned an adviser to ensure the clubs remain aligned with the mission and vision of the student organization.
 Students interested in joining should contact the office of the dean of students at 718.429.6600, ext.
 302.